Skip to main content

 • MCP Transport Protocols: SSE, Streamable HTTP, Direct HTTP communication

-• OAuth 2.1 Resource Server: Token introspection with Backend
+• OAuth 2.1 Resource Server: Token introspection with Backend for team and user context (implemented)

 • Backend Polling Communication: Outbound-only, firewall-friendly